saurabhje/Taskster/README.md

 # Introduction

-TaskTracker is a task prioritization CLI tool that ensures you work on the right tasks at the right time.
+Taskster is a task prioritization CLI tool that ensures you work on the right tasks at the right time.
 It helps you organize your project tasks and provides a clear path to tackle them efficiently.
 With its intuitive command-line interface, you can quickly prioritize and manage your project workload.

 # Installation

 ```
-    npm install tasktracker
+    npm install taskster
 ```

 # Usage